tillmannschatz/deckify/README.md

 # deckify
-Focuses on creating and refining presentation decks efficiently
+## Focuses on creating and refining presentation decks efficiently

+Part of the [effensify](https://github.com/tillmannschatz/effensify) product family